 With the arrival of seasonal rain, the Los Angeles Fire Department is encouraging local residents to take the precautions necessary to protect themselves from injury and their property from storm damage.

-When rainstorms impact the Los Angeles area, flood control channels, rivers and arroyos can quickly fill with fast-moving water, creating a potentially life-threatening danger to anyone who gets caught or swept away.
+When rainstorms impact the Los Angeles area, flood control channels, rivers and arroyos can quickly fill with fast-moving water and debris, creating a potentially life-threatening danger to anyone who gets caught or swept away.
 It is against the law to be inside most flood control channels in Los Angeles, regardless of the weather.

-We urge you to visit the EDIS website and listen to NOAA Weather Radio or local radio and television stations for the latest weather or emergency information.
+We urge you to visit the EDIS website and listen to NOAA Weather Radio or local radio and television stations for weather information and emergency bulletins.

 FLOOD PREVENTION AND STORM PREPAREDNESS TIPS: